jeanlauliac/js-m4/ROADMAP.md

     * undivert;
   * add strong tests, including:
     * extreme cases with tokens at the EOF, etc.
-  * implement the drop-in binary and the options of the GNU version
+  * implement the drop-in binary and the options of the GNU version;
+  * support the comments;
+  * discard spaces after ',' or '('.